 Either one is great but if you are a photographer and looking to capture birds, Curi-Cancha Reserve is much better for that.
 You can still see birds in Monteverde but it’s a lot more difficult since it’s dense and the reserve is so big.

 - You can visit the Reserve on a guided tour or do it by yourself.
 The schedule for a guided morning tour is 8 AM and 1 PM (3 hours), a night tour is 5:30 PM to 7:30 PM and bird watching is 6:30 AM to 11 AM.
 To take a tour, you must make previous reservations either with Curi-Cancha or with a tour company and it costs around $35 depending on the tour.

 - I highly recommend going on a tour to Curi-Cancha Reserve.
 You can perfectly do a self guided walk but trust me, you won’t see 80% of the animals you would if you had a guide.
-And guides have long telescopes so you can see the animals up close and use your cell phone to take photos through the telescope.
+Read more about guided naturalist walks in Costa Rica.

 - Temperatures in dry season are in the mid to high 70’s, rainy season is often in the 60’s to low 70’s and colder if it rains.
 If you’re going in the afternoon or taking a night tour, I strongly recommend bringing a warm jacket and rain coat.

 - If you’re visiting in rainy season, it’s best to go in the morning for least chances of rain but still bring waterproof equipment (you never know with tropical weather).
 Read our rainy season packing list.